 When dealing with international commercial contracts communication breakdowns can be exacerbated by time zones, differing languages, and contrasting business cultures.
 Preferably both party representatives will be physically located near the place of performance.
 At minimum they must be accessible, responsive, and understand the role of the party representative.

-As with type of human relationship, communications in contract relationships tend to get worse as problems grow.
+As with any type of human relationship, communications in contract relationships tend to get worse as problems grow.
 Also, commercial risk arises when there are multiple communication channels with inconsistent instructions and advice.

 By carefully identifying party representatives and defining their purpose, parties can build accountability and certainty into their commercial contracts.